Noncompliance - Curing a Sanction

 WTW 29 by Phone

-When a client is determined to have NO GOOD CAUSE for not participating in WTW activities, the cash aid is lowered.
+When a client is determined to have no good cause for not participating in WTW activities, their cash aid is reduced.
 In these instances, a WTW 29 may be completed by telephone.
-If the individual agrees to a plan over the telephone, the EC must take the following steps:
+If the individual agrees to a plan over the telephone, the AEC/EC must take the following steps:

 - Update the WTW program status to Non-Comp with a Status Reason of In process of curing sanction, and enter the contact date in the Curing Contact Date field in CalSAWS.